-If you’re experiencing League of Legends start issues, you’ve come to the right place.
-In this article, we’re going to list a few workarounds that will help fix these issues and launch the game.
+If you’re experiencing this League of Legends start issue, you’ve come to the right place.
+In this article, we’re going to list a few workarounds.

 How to fix League of Legends launch issues